 This isn’t a menu card, but an actual Universal production slate from the transfer and audio layback bay.
 The slate was followed by two minutes of black, which is also formatting for a studio master file copy.
 Somebody ripped off Universal and put their video master directly onto Blu-ray.

 Why is Colossus: The Forbin Project still important?
-We’ve had myriad movies about techno- and bio- conspiracies that enslave mankind, but this relatively simple be-careful-what-you-wish-for tale of global conquest still hits the spot.
+We’ve had myriad movies about techno- and bio- conspiracies that enslave mankind, but this relatively simple be-careful-what-you-wish-for tale still hits the spot.
 Everything works — it’s a sober scare show and also has a sense of humor.
 When Eric Braeden’s hero makes his final vow to resist, we know he’s going to have a real problem keeping his promise.

 Reviewed by Glenn Erickson